 Marriage is hard.
 I’ve heard, the first year is the hardest but I beg to differ.
 My husband and I have been married for 8 years (since Jan 09) and I would say the first couple of years is probably the hardest.
 Of course I would also say that the saying anyway is determined a lot around the circumstances of your marriage, how it came about, your beliefs, your spouses beliefs (unequally yoked is a whole other post), your spiritual maturity, and a number of other factors.
 You are just starting to really get to know each other and are probably seeing each other’s true colors for the very first time.
+Its official and you just started living with each other 24/7.
 The first real argument that my husband and I had wasn’t even about the thing we had begun discussing.

-I used to feel horrible afterward and I knew that wasn’t the way God wanted me to be.
+I used to feel horrible afterward and I knew that wasn’t the way God wanted me to be but I was stubborn.
 As I read the Bible one day, I came across James 1:19.

 4 Tips For Communicating In A Relationship